wemogy/libs-cqrs/README.md

 }
 ```

-To execute a Query, get the `IQueries` executioner from the DI, instanciate the Query and pass it to the executioner.
+To execute a Query, get the `IQueries` executioner from the DI, instantiate the Query and pass it to the executioner.

 ```csharp
 public class Demo